Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

 ```

 Now it works, when we want to update _userInfo_ we do
-the request to update the state and we create a new object for it
+the request to update the state and we create a new object
-copying all the properties of the old one and as last happens we crush
+copying all the properties of the old one and creating a new
-the value of the property that has changed.
+entry for the one that had changes.

-- Let's go to do the same for lastname, if you want to give the pause in this
+- Let's do the same for lastname, before reading the solution
-  video and try it on your own.
+  try to solve it by yourself, it's a good exercise.

 ```diff
   return (